 - Click “Select All” and put the radio button on “Reload Page and Audit on Load”

 - Click “Run”

-The audit takes a few seconds to complete, pointing out slow WordPress and Joomla site structure, web page performance and the utilization of available page speed optimization methods.
+The audit by a WordPress specialist takes a few seconds to complete, pointing out slow WordPress and Joomla site structure, web page performance and the utilization of available page speed optimization methods.

 STEP 7: Finally, click on the prospect’s social media icons (hopefully located in the header or footer of their site).
 If their social media properties are not easily accessible, go directly to the main channels and perform a manual search.